misaka-10032/boost-mpi-examples/README.md

 _Note: I'm not going to maintain this._

 This repo follows the tutorial of the [official site](http://www.boost.org/doc/libs/1_59_0/doc/html/mpi/tutorial.html).
-The official site doesn't provide the deployable source; thus this is what I am doing here.
+The official site doesn't provide the deployable source, so I'm doing it here.
+Tell me if the official site has it now, so that I can refer people there.

 ## Build